alastairreid/RelatedWork/_notes/smt-solver.md

 ## Testing of SMT solvers

-todo: at least two papers about testing SMT solvers and that found bugs.
+[brummayer:sat:2010] and [mansur:arxiv:2020] tested SMT solvers and found bugs.
+There are several proposals such as [stump:fmsd:2013] and [barrett:mlf:2015] for a proof format that would allow SMT proofs to be checked.

 [SMT-COMP website]: https://smt-comp.github.io/